madedotcom/riemann_workshop/docs/09-advanced-exercises.md

     ecommerce/new-sessions

 1. Calculate the conversion rate by hour, by dividing the new sessions by total successful payments.
+Raise a new event from inside riemann to record the conversion rate, so that we can graph it.

 2. Trip an alert if there are more than X fraud errors in a single 1 hour window.